haskell-unordered-containers/unordered-containers/docs/developer-guide.md

 Another interesting example of hashing is string hashing, where [FNV](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function) is used.
-FNV is a decent hash function, but hash worse properties than say [MurmurHash](https://en.wikipedia.org/wiki/MurmurHash).
+FNV is a decent hash function, but has worse properties than say [MurmurHash](https://en.wikipedia.org/wiki/MurmurHash).
 However, it's much faster.
 The fact that it's faster is not obvious given the way hash function performance is often quoted, namely by giving the average throughput on large